Authentic Lessons for 21st Century Learning

 • What is your prediction for five years from now?
 Why?

-Once students have had sufficient time to explore on their own, bring them back to a whole-group discussing and go through the questions together.
+Once students have had sufficient time to explore on their own, bring them back to a whole-group discussion and go through the questions together.
 Optionally, bring up the word cloud from the previous activity and ask students if there are any words or phrases they would like to add after having completed their exploration.

 Explain